hoxo-m/dplyr.teradata/README.md

 mutate(y = cut(x, breaks))
 ```

-In the result, it is translated into a SQL `CASE WHEN` statement as follows:
+In the result, it is translated to a `CASE WHEN` statement as follows:

     #> <SQL> CASE
     #>  WHEN x > 0 AND x <= 2 THEN '(0,2]'